Menu

 This study titled Unleashing the Potential of Pharmaceuticals in Pakistan is part of the Pakistan Business Council’s (PBC) Make-in-Pakistan initiative.
 PBC commissioned this study to Consortium for Development Policy Research (CDPR) with the the primary objective of helping formulate a set of policy recommendations to allow the sector to attain its true potential.
 This study, …

-This policy brief is based on an IGC funded report “Leveraging Public Private Partnerships for Service Delivery: A Case Study of Section 42 (not-for-prot) Companies in Punjab”.
+This policy brief is based on an IGC funded report “Leveraging Public Private Partnerships for Service Delivery: A Case Study of Section 42 (not-for-profit) Companies in Punjab”.

 This policy brief is based on the IGC funded final impact evaluation report on the Big Push for The Rural Economy.